Prembil/QA_Integration_team_test_task/readme.md

 Github repository by Ing.
 Premysl Bilek

+Mirror one directory to another directory and react to changes in the source directory.

 # Input parameters
 Input parameters for scripts in this repository

 ## Sync-Main.ps1

+The main script to synchronize two directories.
+This script will utilize the other scripts in this repository.

 ```powershell
 [Parameter(Mandatory = $true)]
 [string]$sourceDir,